 The status related to specialised services has remained unchanged since the last report.
 The specialised services offered in Malta include voice telephony and live TV streaming services.
-There are no indications that the offer of these specialised services has a negative impact on the availability and quality of the IAS offered in Malta.
-Hence the MCA concluded that a formal assessment of the provision of specialised services was not necessary.
+There are no indications that the offer of these specialised services harms the availability and quality of the IAS offered in Malta.
+Hence the MCA concludes that a formal assessment of the provision of specialised services was not necessary.